-Subsequent to June 30, 2020, the Company has been successful in challenging the Mexican Mining Authority in the Federal Court of Administrative Justice to reduce its land position significantly focusing on its three primary salar assets and in so doing eliminating the past 3 years of back dated taxes charged by the government to the Company on its total land package.
-The judgment in favour has resulted in the Company's accounts payable and corresponding exploration and evaluation assets having been decreased by approximately \$1,409,095 subsequent to year end.
+During the year ended June 30, 2021, the Company has been successful in challenging the Mexican Mining Authority in the Federal Court of Administrative Justice to reduce its land position significantly focusing on its three primary salar assets and in so doing eliminating the past 3 years of back dated taxes charged by the government to the Company on its total land package.
+The judgment in favour has resulted in the Company's accounts payable having been decreased by \$1,692,462.